alhuang10/SincNet/README.md

 # Wakeword Data Preprocessing Steps

-1. Run ```generate_wakeword_data_lists.py``` to get test/train/all lists of files with "hey_webex" and "okay_webex".
-Create new functions for getting different phrases as well as a label dictionary mapping file to a unique ID for each speaker.
+1. Run ```generate_wakeword_data_lists.py``` to get test/train/all lists of files with a given phrase (e.g. "okay_webex") and a corresponding label dictionary mapping each file to a unique ID representing the speaker.

 2. Run ```wakeword_data_prep.py``` to perform normalization and trim the beginning and end silence for each sound file.
 Must specify the time_align files to use in the CSV_PATHS variable.